 Before long, what was left of the deserted Carleton settlement would be wiped out by a hurricane.
 Today, all that remains is a monument marking its original location.

 Early in the 19th century, Eleuthera’s Harbour Island, south of Abaco, had become overpopulated, overlogged and overfished.
 When an 1806 hurricane leveled much of that settlement, its residents began migrating north.

 Some of the new arrivals from Harbour Island were Loyalists with surnames such as Curry, Lowe, Saunders and Adams.
 Others were descendants of the Eleutheran Adventurers who, seeking religious freedom, settled in the Bahamas during the 1600s.
 These “old inhabitants,” as they were dubbed a century later by Loyalist newcomers, included Russells, Tedders, Bethells, Alburys, Sands, Sawyers, Roberts and Pinders.

 To this new, merged society, the old inhabitants contributed seafaring experience and a work ethic born of pioneer life.
 The Loyalists brought education, culture and gentility befitting their southern roots.
-And together, after decades of poverty and want, they would transform Abaco into one of the most prosperous regions in the Bahamas.
+And together, after decades of poverty and want, they would forever change the history of Abaco, transforming it into one of the most prosperous regions in the Bahamas.

 A SERIES OF REMARKABLE OPPORTUNITIES

 With an abundance of Abaco timber and an infusion of Loyalist manpower, the old inhabitants set about using their superior skills to build a healthy and profitable shipbuilding industry.